Kong/kong/CONTRIBUTING.md

 later on.
 This is also valid for unrelated style fixes, refactors, etc...

 You should use your best judgment when facing such decisions.
-A good approach for this is to put yourself in the shoes of the person who will review your
-patch: will they understand your changes and reasoning just by reading your commit history?
+A good approach for this is to put yourself in the shoes of the reviewer of the patch: will they understand your changes and reasoning just by reading your commit history?
 Will they find unrelated changes in a particular commit?
 They shouldn't!